 Market overview

-Sampo Group operates in the insurance sector in Finland, Sweden, Norway, Denmark, Estonia, Lithuania, Latvia and the United Kingdom.
+Sampo Group operates in the P&C insurance markets in Finland, Sweden, Denmark, Norway, and the UK.
+The Group also has operations in the Baltics.

 P&C insurance markets